Have you ever wondered why we get angry?

 According to psychologist Daniel Goleman, “emotions are, in essence, impulses to act, the instant plans for handling life that evolution has instilled in us.”

 In his book Emotional Intelligence, Goleman tells us that anger causes blood to flow to our hands, making it easier for us to strike an enemy or hold a weapon.
 Our heart rate speeds up and a rush of hormones—including adrenaline—create a surge of energy strong enough to take “vigorous action.”

 The purpose of anger

-Similarly, when we are angry, there are usually other emotions hidden beneath the surface.
-It’s easy to see a person’s anger but can be difficult to see the underlying feelings the anger is protecting.
+Similarly, when we’re angry, there can be other emotions hidden beneath the surface.
+It’s easy to see a person’s anger, but it can be difficult to see the underlying feelings the anger is protecting.

 Anger as a protector of raw feelings

-3 tips for listening to anger
+Three tips for listening to anger

 One of the most difficult things about listening to a child or lover’s anger, especially when it’s directed at us, is that we become defensive.
 We want to fight back as our own anger boils to the surface.
 If this happens, we get in a heated verbal battle which leaves both parties feeling misunderstood and hurt.
 Here are three powerful tips for listening to anger.

-1. Don’t take it personally
+- Don’t take it personally

-2. Don’t EVER tell your partner to “calm down”
+- Don’t EVER tell your partner to “calm down”

-3. Identify the obstacle
+- Identify the obstacle

 Anger is often caused by an obstacle blocking a goal.
 For example, if your partner’s goal is to feel special on their birthday and their family member missing their special day makes them angry, identifying the obstacle will give you insight into why they’re angry.

-It’s your job to understand and sit with your partner in it.
+It’s your job to understand and sit with your partner in their anger (unless it’s blended with any of the Four Horsemen or constitutes abusive behavior).
 By doing so, you will not only help them to understand their anger, but you will become closer to them in the process.

 The Marriage Minute is our email newsletter that will improve your marriage in 60 seconds or less.
 Got a minute?
 Sign up below.